 As a construction worker, you may be entitled to the following workers’ compensation benefits:

 - Emergency care.
-A construction worker should be taken to the emergency room after they’re injured at the jobsite.
-They also need ample time to recover since the recovery process may take a few weeks or even months.
+A construction worker should be taken to the emergency room after they’re injured at the job site.
+They also need ample time to recover since recovery may take a few weeks or even months.
 Your employer’s workers’ compensation insurance should cover these emergency medical expenses regardless of where you were treated.

 - Long-term medical care.
-If a construction worker is injured at work, they might need long-term therapy and treatment in addition to emergency care.
-Workers’ compensation should help cover these medical expenses as well, so long as you treat with an authorized medical provider.
+In addition to emergency care, a construction worker might need long-term therapy and treatment after a work injury.
+Workers’ compensation should help cover these medical expenses as long as you’re treated by an authorized medical provider.

 - Lost wages.
 During the healing period, covered construction workers are eligible for two-thirds of their average weekly pay until they’re fully healed.
 However, there is a 500-week limit and a cap on the compensation provided.

 - Death benefits.
-If a construction worker is killed in a fatal work accident, their surviving spouse, children and other dependents may be eligible for compensation for the deceased’s worker’s medical care prior to their passing, as well as lost future earnings and funeral/burial expenses.
+If a construction worker is killed in a fatal work accident, their surviving spouse, children and other dependents may be eligible for compensation for the deceased’s worker’s medical care before their passing, as well as lost future earnings and funeral/burial expenses.

 Third-party injury claims are also possible in North and South Carolina.
 Third-party claims are when a person is injured by a person or other party at the construction site that is not their direct employer.
 Additional damages that may be sought in these cases include pain and suffering and punitive damages.

-Contact a construction site work accident attorney in North or South Carolina
+Contact a construction workers’ comp attorney in North or South Carolina

-If you have suffered an injury at a construction site and were denied workers’ compensation benefits—or if the compensation being offered isn’t enough to cover your expenses from the work-related accident—you should meet with a workers’ compensation attorney near you to better understand your rights.
+If you’ve suffered an injury at a construction site and were denied workers’ compensation benefits—or if the compensation being offered isn’t enough to cover your expenses from the accident—you should meet with a workers’ compensation attorney near you to better understand your rights.